Signed in as:

 Here are the facts:

 1. A PAC is a political committee in the United States "organized for the purpose of raising and spending money to elect and defeat candidates" [“What Is a PAC?”
 OpenSecrets].
-Each company PAC and trade association PAC decides to which candidates it will donate.
+Each company PAC, firm PAC and trade association PAC decides to which candidates it will donate.

 2. “A PAC is somewhat different from other entities associated with a corporation.
 It is a separate entity, but still managed by, and part of, the corporation....Establishing the PAC: ...First, a corporation’s Board should approve the creation of the PAC...As part of this step, the corporation should select PAC officers and adopt bylaws for the PAC’s administration.” [“Forming a Corporate Political Action Committee," Venable LLP law firm.]

-5. The U.S. subsidiary may pay all of the PAC’s administrative and solicitation costs.
+5. The U.S. subsidiary or member firm may pay all of the PAC’s administrative and solicitation costs.
 “For example, a corporation may pay all legal fees for the PAC, postage for mailings, staff time to compose solicitations, credit card processing fees, and virtually any other cost associated with the PAC.” [“Forming a Corporate Political Action Committee," Venable LLP law firm.]

 6. Some companies reportedly pressure and/or induce their employees to contribute to their PACs.
 [Michelle Conlin and Lucas Iberico Lozada, Reuters, “The new U.S. office politics: funding your boss's political causes,” May 11, 2015.]